-The journey will start at Timpohon Gate and it will take 5-6 hours before reach to Laban Rata.
+The journey will start at Timpohon Gate and it will take 5-6 hours before reach Laban Rata.
 Along the way, you will start to experience thin air.
 You will saw a spectacular view from 3500m above sea level.
 There is a small little forest with small mountain plants & flowers.
-At Laban Rata, you will stay at dorm style accommodation equipped with shower, heater, and other basic amenities.
+At Laban Rata, you will stay at dorm-style accommodation equipped with shower, heater, and other basic amenities.
 Take a good rest as the second part, probably the coldest and the dangerous will start at 2.00 am early in the morning!
 Make sure you wear thick clothes, warmer, double socks, double gloves, undies (maybe) as the temperature can reach below -10 degree Celcius.
 The journey to the Low's Peak will take around 4 hours through slippery 45-degree rocks, man-made ladder, and bridge.
 After that painful journey, when you reach the top, you will cry.

 Here I want to share some very important tips for all those who wish to conquer Mt.
 Kinabalu.
-Remember, this is not a professional advice, this is just my humble advice, tips & experience.
+Remember, this is not professional advice, this is just my humble advice, tips & experience.
 So, if I can do it, you can do it, even better and faster!
-1. Light as possible
+1. Be Light as possible

 3. Never ever eat heavy or random foods a night before your trip.

 Facilities like toilets, as per my experience, not that friendly and taking a toilet break, wasting your time.
 (Maybe that's why she arrive at 10.00 pm) .
-What I did, just eat the foods that contain a lot of fiber like oatmeal, so you will not feel hungry.
+Therefore, just eat the foods that contain a lot of fiber like oatmeal, so you will not feel hungry.
 Breakfast should be light and include energy bars, eggs, banana but not too much and please avoid those foods that contribute to bloating.
 There will 99 % you will farting while climbing.

 4. Don't try to beat time/compete with others climbers.